 The examples in each chapter is atomic for easy understanding, but in my humble opinion, most of them do not impress the readers the power of Django.
 The framework shines to solve BIG and complex questions.
 I just wonder what if the author starts a much more ambitious project with complicated specification, and later decompose it to small tasks and address them in each chapter to make the point, just like Dive into Python does.

 Furthermore, I would appreciate if the author could share more first-hand experience with readers.
-Engineering is always about question-solving.
+Engineering is always about problem-solving.
 The framework is naturally easy to learn, otherwise, why bother?
 But it may suck in the big time if it does not scale.
 Any real world case would help to establish the confidence for further acceptance.

 The bottom line: a good book for beginners, some chapters are quite beefy for the topic.
 As Django is a fast-evolving project, I hope the author will bring more juicy examples in the future edition.